 SSAP No. 15—Debt and Holding Company Obligations:

-Funding agreements issued to a federal home loan bank (FHLB) shall be evaluated on an individual basis, and shall be accounted for according to the substance of the individual arrangement and entity licensing.
+Agreements issued to a federal home loan bank (FHLB) shall be evaluated on an individual basis, and shall be accounted for according to the substance of the individual arrangement and entity licensing.
 If the arrangement is in substance a funding agreement, including that the funds are used in an investment spread capacity, it shall be accounted for consistent with other funding agreements in accordance with SSAP No. 52—Deposit-Type Contracts.
 If the arrangement is in substance a borrowing agreement, it shall be accounted for in accordance with this statement, consistent with other borrowed money.

 SSAP No. 52—Deposit-Type Contracts:

-17. Funding agreements issued to a Federal Home Loan Bank (FHLB) shall be evaluated on an individual basis and shall be accounted for according to the substance of the individual arrangement and entity licensing.
+17. Agreements issued to a Federal Home Loan Bank (FHLB) shall be evaluated on an individual basis and shall be accounted for according to the substance of the individual arrangement and entity licensing.
 If the arrangement is in substance a funding agreement, including that the funds are used in an investment spread capacity, it shall be accounted for consistent with other funding agreements in accordance with this statement.
 If the arrangement is in substance a borrowing agreement, it shall be accounted for in accordance with SSAP No. 15—Debt and Holding Company Obligations, consistent with other borrowed money.

 Various SSAP Reference to Replace CUSIP with Security Identifier: